Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/renaming-feeds.markdown

 Set a feed name when adding
 ---------------------------

 Your first opportunity to rename a feed comes when you add it to NetNewsWire.
-Before you tap **Add**, you can enter a different name and disregard any title given in the feed.
+Before you tap Add, you can enter a different name and disregard any title given in the feed.
 Bon appétit !